yrccondor/wp-webauthn/readme.txt

 == Changelog ==

+= 1.3.4 =
+Fix: Make sure AJAX works with extra spaces/new lines
+Note: We'll soon drop support for PHP 7.4 and below.
+Please upgrade your PHP version to 8.0+.

 = 1.3.3 =
 Fix: Support for PHP 7.2+
-Note: We'll soon drop support for PHP 7.4 and below.
-Please upgrade your PHP version to 8.0+.

 = 1.3.2 =
 Fix: XSS issues in login form shortcode